-The 6th Global Alcohol Policy Conference (GAPC) was held in Dublin Ireland in early March, marking the 20th anniversary since the first GAPC.
+The 6th Global Alcohol Policy Conference (GAPC) was held in Dublin Ireland in 9-11 March 2020, marking the 20th anniversary since the first GAPC.
 The event was held a week before most of Europe imposed severe restrictions due to the Covid-19 situation.
 Of the 412 registrations from 50 countries; 340 attended from 47 countries.

 The conference was co-hosted by the Global Alcohol Policy Alliance (GAPA) and the Department of Health.
 The World Health Organization co-sponsored the event which was supported by a number of Irish Civil Society organisations.
 In his opening speech the Health Minister, Simon Harris TD, inspired the delegates to do the right thing and join Ireland in their important journey toward stronger alcohol policies.
 He described the extent of alcohol industry lobbying and media pressure to oppose the Public Health (Alcohol) Act and the important role played by civil society in ensuring its passage: “When the public health lobby get together, we can achieve great things,” Harris said.

 Also speaking in the opening session Professor Jürgen Rehm reminded the audience that “we are completely not on track” and the situation is getting worse in LMICs which are targeted by the alcohol industry.
 Barriers to action are coming from the wealthy countries, perpetuating inequity in the global environment.
 Greater harm is also experienced by the more disadvantaged in high income countries.
 These findings support e the relevance of the conference theme: “Alcohol Equity and Global Health: the benefit of alcohol control for sustainable development for all.”